Here's How Much You'd Have If You Invested $1000 in Skyworks Solutions a Decade Ago

 Bottom Line

-While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
-If you had invested in Skyworks Solutions ten years ago, you're probably feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in Skyworks Solutions a decade ago, you're probably feeling pretty good about your investment today.

 Looking ahead, analysts are expecting more upside for SWKS.

 Skyworks is well-positioned to benefit from accelerated 5G deployment and increasing demand for Wi-Fi 6 solutions.
 The company’s Sky5 product portfolio is facilitating several 5G smartphone launches and its offerings were selected by Samsung, VIVO, and Xiaomi and other Tier-1 players.
 Moreover, improving iPhone 12 favors growth prospects of the company.
 Additionally, Skyworks’ diversified portfolio positions it well to capitalize on momentum witnessed across telemedicine, and remote work, online learning, and video streaming triggered by coronavirus crisis.
 Nevertheless, intensifying competition from radio frequency peers like Qorvo and customer concentration risks remain major headwinds, amid Huawei ban and coronavirus crisis led business impacts.
-Markedly, shares of the company have underperformed the industry in the past one year.The stock is up 8.63% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 1 higher, for fiscal 2021.
-The consensus estimate has moved up as well.
+Markedly, shares of the company have underperformed the industry in the past one year.The stock has jumped 7.95% over the past four weeks.
+Additionally, no earnings estimate has gone lower in the past two months, compared to 1 higher, for fiscal 2021; the consensus estimate has moved up as well.